| Top |

 This section describes functions for converting timestamps to more human-readable date structures and back.

-Convert the given timestamp (as returned by glk_current_time()
+Convert the given timestamp (as returned by glk_current_time()) to a

 broken-out structure.
 This function returns a date and time in universal time